metasim/rasterframes-articles/eclipse-newsletter-dec-2018/README.md

 This is but a simple example of what one can do with RasterFrames.
-In [the documentation][RF] we provide other examples, including supervised and unsupervised machine learning.
+In [the documentation][RF] we provide other examples, including supervised and unsupervised machine learning, as well as options for rendering results as new imagery layers.

 ## Scalability

 As stated in the introduction, a primary benefit of RasterFrames is its ability to scale with additional compute hardware.
-This means that not only can we attempt analyses that extend beyond the bounds of a single computer, but that we can also trade time for cost.
+This means that not only can we attempt analyses that extend beyond the bounds of a single computer, but that we can also trade money for time.
 The example above was run 6 times using different sized Elastic Map Reduce (EMR) clusters on AWS.
 A modest node size (AWS "m4.large") was used, each composed of 4 virtual cores, 8 GB RAM, and 32 GB HDD.